 And in a bit of doublespeak that quite literally gave me a headache, counselor Kellyanne Conway said that the things 45 says that are untrue are less important than the “many things he says that are true.”
 WTH?

 Interestingly, he is always talking about OTHERS lying.
-It IS quite the clever distraction.
+It IS quite a clever distraction.

 He Is Signing Executive Orders That He Doesn’t Read or Understand.
 It is well known that he is intellectually lazy.